bdring/FluidNC/FluidNC/src/Spindles/H100Spindle.md

 [01] [05] [00 4B] [ff 00] [0c 2c] -- stop

 Tracking:

 [01] [04] [0000] [0002] -- output frequency
 gives [01] [04] [04] [00] [00] [0F] [crc16].

 01 04 |xx xx| |xx xx| |crc1 crc2|.
 So that's addr, cmd=04,
 2x 2xdata.
 First data seems running freq, second data set freq.
 Running freq is *data[2,3]*.

-Rx:  0x01 0x04 0x04 0x00 0x00 0x0F 0xA0] -- notice that this
-does not match the message that you just posted; the last byte of the CRC is missing.
-That means RX is 1 short.

 Set frequency:
 [01] [06] [0201] [07D0] Set frequency to [07D0] = 200.0 Hz.
 (2000 is written!)